Pigeon Island swim

 What about the weather?

 This trip is weather-dependent, and we can’t run it if there is a hint of strong winds or bad weather coming.
-So, as a result, we’ll try for Saturday with a backup day of Sunday.
 We’ll look to make a call early if we aren’t going, but please be aware we may cancel with short notice.

 In the event of cancellation, we’ll consider another swim elsewhere, like Bob’s Cove or back at the swim lane.